Russian says was 'irresponsible' to send monitors to east Ukraine

 The captives - from Germany, the Czech Republic, Denmark, Poland and Sweden - were paraded before reporters on Sunday and said they were in good health.
 A Swede was freed for medical reasons but the others are still being held, described by the rebel leader as "prisoners of war" and NATO spies.

+Kelin said people in eastern Ukraine were under the "threat of military operation", making clear he meant by the Kiev government which he suggested had some 11,000 troops as well as hundreds of tanks at its disposal.

+It was "quite an adventure or provocation ... to bring these people to a hot spot," he added.

+Germany urged Moscow earlier on Monday to use its influence on the separatists to secure the release of the observers.

+Kelin said an OSCE mission was "doing a lot to liberate them and to get them free and we in Moscow ... feel that liberation of these military monitors will be a good step for de-escalation of the conflict."

-The United States says armed rebels - who have captured towns and government buildings across eastern Ukraine - are operating under the direction of Kremlin agents.
+Washington says armed rebels - who have captured towns and government buildings across eastern Ukraine and are also holding a number of Ukrainians - are operating under the direction of Kremlin agents.
 Russia denies it is involved and says the uprising is a spontaneous response to oppression of Russian speakers by Kiev.

-Kelin said people in eastern Ukraine were under the "threat of military operation", making clear he meant by the Kiev government which he suggested had some 11,000 troops as well as hundreds of tanks and military vehicles at its disposal.

-It was "quite an adventure, I would say, or a provocation ... to bring these people to a hot spot," he added.

-Germany urged Moscow earlier on Monday to use its influence on the separatists to secure the release of the observers.

-Kelin said an OSCE mission was doing a lot "to get them free" and that Moscow felt that their liberation would "be a good step for de-escalation of the conflict".

-In another sign of rising tension, the OSCE said members of a separate mission of civilian monitors were involved in two incidents on Sunday.
-That mission, now numbering more than 150 monitors, was approved by all OSCE member states including Russia in March to help defuse the crisis.

-A group of unarmed men saying they were from a local militia detained two monitors in the Donetsk region and held them for more than three hours on Sunday, the OSCE said on Monday.